bright/new-www/content/blog/top-trends-in-healthtech.md

 ## Hybrid apps as investor magnets in the healthcare industry

-2025 will reveal which companies can truly endure in the highly competitive digital health market, a space heavily reliant on investor funding. **What lessons can healthcare startup founders take away from these challenging years**?
+What lessons can healthcare startup founders take away from these challenging years?

 **If possible, start small, low-cost, and validate your idea quickly**.
 [Building an MVP](/our-areas/mvp-development/) is essential, but the choice of technology is just as critical.
 Hybrid technologies including React Native and Flutter, while not perfect, can be the best option for startups to validate their ideas and secure the funding necessary for scaling.